qutip/qutip-tutorials/tutorials-v5/time-evolution/024_v5_paper-floquet-speed-test.md

 As outlined in the QuTiPv5 paper, it's educational to study the dimensional scaling of the Floquet method compared to the standard `sesolve`.
 Specifically how the crossing time (when the Floquet method becomes faster) depends on the dimensions $N$.
-Although we will not reproduce the whole plot for computation time reasons, we implement the solution for one specific choice of $N$ and give the user the freedom to play with the paramteres.
+Although we will not reproduce the whole plot for computation time reasons, we implement the solution for one specific choice of $N$.
+Feel free to play around with the parameters!

 ```python
 N = 4  # number of spins